German Heathen Front

-Deutsche Heidnische Front (DHF or German Heathens' Front) was a far right Neo-Nazi group created in 1998 as the German section of the Heathen Front.
+Deutsche Heidnische Front (DHF or German Pagan' Front) was a far right Neo-Nazi group created in 1998 as the German section of the Heathen Front.
 It was formed by avowed neo-Nazi Hendrik Möbus.
 It has been inactive since 2005.

 Development

 The group was established in 1998 in an attempt to forge close links between the Pagan and far right nationalist scenes in Germany.
 It was the German branch of the Allgermanische Heidnische Front, an international Odalist movement.
 The group, which recruited widely in the skinhead and heavy metal scenes, set up groups across Germany, although its main area of activity was Thuringia.
 Followers of Germany's black metal scene were the main target group for recruitment.

 In 2001 the group had a change of leadership and, alongside this, sought to publicly redefine its ideological stance.
 Although continuing to express nationalistic views and extol the virtues of the Aryan race they used more moderate language and moved away from expressions of neo-Nazism.